jcapellman/AMLIDS/README.md

 # Android Machine Learning Intrusion Detection System
-This repository contains all of the work for DSc in Cybersecurity from Capitol Tech University.
+This repository contains all of the work for my DSc in Cybersecurity from Capitol Tech University.

 ## Components